zuiop21/Pokedex/README.md

-# Pokédex App - My University Thesis
+# Pokédex App - University Thesis
 WORK IN PROGRESS

 The Pokédex App is a comprehensive application that allows users to explore and manage a collection of Pokémon.
 It provides detailed information about each Pokémon, including their types, abilities, and stats.